 Childhood Arthritis and Rheumatology Research Alliance (CARRA)

 The Lupus Foundation of America is the first and only lupus organization with a dedicated commitment to childhood lupus research.
-We have been supporting researchers of childhood lupus since 2006 in areas such as lupus nephritis (lupus kidney disease), neuropsychiatric lupus (lupus that affects the brain and nervous system), quality of life, and the transition to adult care.
+We have been supporting researchers of childhood lupus since 2006.
+Our priorities include lupus nephritis (lupus kidney disease), neuropsychiatric lupus (lupus that affects the brain and nervous system), quality of life, and the transition to adult care.
 The partnership with CARRA is an outgrowth of the LFA's support for research on lupus in children and teens.